 To research other child care options, visit Washington’s Child Care Resource and Referral Network website.

-All member training for program year 2022-23 will be held online.
+All member training will be held online.

 All Members are required to take the required Core Online Trainings and Professional Development Trainings throughout the service term to ensure you have the foundational knowledge for a successful experience at Washington Service Corps and Washington Reading Corps.
 These trainings will be found on our Talent Learning Management System or Talent LMS.
 You will get an invitation emailed to you from Talent LMS your first day of service to login and set up a password after which you will be able to access your account.